KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

 Clone and build the [MoltenVK](https://github.com/KhronosGroup/MoltenVK) repository.

-You will have to direct the loader from Vulkan-Loader to the MoltenVK ICD:
+You will have to direct the loader from VulkanSC-Loader to the MoltenVK ICD:

     export VK_ICD_FILENAMES=<path to MoltenVK repository>/Package/Latest/MoltenVK/macOS/MoltenVK_icd.json